-(iv) Present value of redemption value of liabilities for written put options over non-controlling interests The Group recognizes written put options over subsidiaries' shares granted to the holders of non-controlling interests
+(iv) Present value of redemption value of liabilities for written put options over non-controlling interests

-The Group recognizes written put options over subsidiaries' shares granted to the holders of non-controlling interests as financial liabilities at present value of redemption value calculated by discounting future cash flows and deducts the difference between non-controlling interests from capital surplus or retained earnings, with changes subsequent to initial recognized in capital surplus or retained earnings.
+The Group recognizes written put options over subsidiaries' shares granted to the holders of non-controlling interests as financial liabilities at present value of redemption value calculated by discounting future cash flows and deducts the difference between non-controlling interests from capital surplus or retained earnings, with changes subsequent to initial recognition to be recognized in capital surplus or retained earnings.

 The present value of redemption value of liabilities for written put options over non-controlling interests is calculated based on the assumptions about future business plans, etc. of the relevant subsidiaries.
 While these assumptions are determined based on management's best estimate and judgment, the calculation result of the present value of redemption value could significantly differ depending on the future business plans, etc., and therefore the Group considers such estimate to be important.
-When the calculation result of the present value of redemption value is significantly differ the usine such estimate to be important.
 When the calculation result of the present value of redemption value is significantly different, it will affect mainly capital surplus or retained earnings in the consolidated financial statements in future years.